Birth Injury Settlements

 Quick Answer

-Most birth injury lawsuits are resolved with a settlement instead of going to trial.
-A birth injury lawsuit settlement awards money to victims of birth injuries while saving the time, money, and risks of a trial.
+Birth injury lawsuit settlements compensate families for medical negligence during childbirth.
+Most birth injury lawsuits are resolved through settlements instead of going to court.
+A birth injury settlement awards money while saving the time, emotional strain, and risks of a trial.
 Many birth injuries are lifelong conditions and can require over $1 million in lifetime medical care.
-Birth injury settlements can help families cover these costs.
+Birth injury lawsuit settlements can help families cover these costs.

 Get a Free Case Review